Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Methodology

 where $\alpha_{r,\text{peak}}$ is derived based on the Pacejka tire model \cite{ryu2013development}.
 By introducing the approximate limit slip angle as the saturation condition for rear tire force, the rear slip angle corresponding to the maximum lateral force is obtained as:

-Based on the aforementioned safe operating envelope for yaw rate and sideslip angle, and leveraging the forward recursive safety feasibility of CBF \cite{ames2019control}, we employ a linear $\alpha$ as a class $\mathcal{K}_\infty$ function to construct the following physical constraints in CBF form:
+Based on the aforementioned safe operating envelope for yaw rate and sideslip angle, we adopt a CBF-inspired \cite{ames2019control} inequality form to represent the safety margins of the vehicle dynamics states.
+Specifically, a linear function is used to construct the following differentiable safety margin functions and the corresponding soft dynamics constraints:

 \begin{itemize}[leftmargin=*, nosep] \item Yaw Rate Constraint:

 \item Sideslip Angle Constraint: